Exclusive Interview: Dr. Shefali Raizada, Additional Director, Amity Law School Noida

 Legal Bites: How relevant and important are online courses that most institutes offer as a certificate or diploma courses.
 Do you think they help in building a strong career base for the students?

 Dr. Shefali Raizada: Online courses do not provide the main contents of a course.
 They are inclined to providing a supplement to the main course, like an additional value.
 If a law student is dependent solely on online education then he/she can never become a fully equipped lawman.
 Classroom teaching is the base of the process of education as a face-to-face interaction develops a better understanding of concepts.

 Vivas and Non-Teaching Credit Courses (NTCC) are very important too.
 An online course will not provide a basic knowledge of concepts.
 Their primary motives are to find a way around the core teaching programs and their use should be made only if additional information is required.

 Legal Bites: Ma’am, as the Dean of one of the leading law schools in the country, what advice would you give to students who are working towards being successful in their careers?

 Dr. Shefali Raizada: I have always told my students to firstly, choose the right career for themselves.
 The students get very less time to decide what career are they really inclined to pursue and this should be their key purpose.
 I would ask them to take the time to decide what you want to be and once you have decided to be what they chose then I’d ask them to be focused.
 One has to face all the challenges that life throws at us and simply be focused in our minds.
 It is also important to not drop out or call off your pursuit when a challenging situation is put in front of you.
 Doing so shakes your confidence and is also sheer wastage of time.
 I would also suggest them to share their experiences and thoughts with their mentors or the heads of their departments or faculties or friends when they face difficulties in their lives.

-I lastly would also add that Lawyers have the quality of being a good leader and students of law should persevere to become good leaders.
+Lawyers have the quality of being a good leader and students of law should persevere to become good leaders.